muriaga/WHMCS-TigoPesa/README.md

 # WHMCS TigoPesa Payment Gateway
   WHMCS TigoPesa Payment Gateway API Integration (Tigo Tanzania)

-  Payment Gateway to allow you to integrate payment solutions with the WHMCS platform.
+  Payment Gateway to allow you to integrate payment solutions with the WHMCS platform

 ## Settings and Installation Procedures